This blog has moved. Please visit the new site: https://beyondthestormliving.com/

 Want to learn more about limited palette painting?

-Read my complete guide here: [Coming Soon]
+Read my complete guide here: LIMITED PALETTE GUIDE 2025

 Credit for the inspiring technique and tutorial goes to the talented Debbie Friis-Pettitt.
 Try her tutorials—she is a true master of the limited palette!